 Ultrasonic humidifiers are a typical form of humidifier.
-This humidifier produces a fine mist of moisture into the air by using ultrasonic vibrations.
+This humidifier produces a fine mist of moisture into the air by needing ultrasonic vibrations.
 A cold mist is spread in the form of small, easily breathed particles.
 Furthermore, because it is cold, it will not create moisture.

-Vaporizers, on the other hand, use heat to produce steam or vapour for inhalation.
+Vaporizers, on the other hand, use heat to produce steam or vapor for inhalation.
 Although it is commonly referred to as a warm-mist humidifier, the moisture that is spread is cooled before reaching you.

 What Methods Are Used To Clean Them